Christian Krattenthaler's Home Page

 This page looks rather poor, but there is more hidden behind.
 Click on the highlighted items to discover the hidden secrets.

-I am a faculty member at the Fakultät für Mathematik of the Universität Wien working in combinatorics and as such am the "head" of the Institut's combinatorics group, which is a member of the National Research Network "Analytic Combinatorics and Probabilistic Number Theory", a network financed by the Austrian Science Foundation FWF.
-In this framework, the joint seminar Arbeitsgemeinschaft für Diskrete Mathematik" takes place every tuesday together with colleagues from the University of Technology of Vienna.
+I am a faculty member at the Fakultät für Mathematik of the Universität Wien working in combinatorics and as such am the "head" of the Institut's combinatorics group.
+Together with colleagues from the Vienna University of Technology, we run the joint seminar Arbeitsgemeinschaft für Diskrete Mathematik", which takes place every tuesday.

 For a list of my students (and, partially, their theses) see here.